Khorasani Kurds

 Khorasani Kurds (کوردانی خوراسان; کردهای خراسان) are Kurds who live in the provinces of North Khorasan and Razavi Khorasan in northeastern Iran, along the Iran-Turkmenistan border.
 Khorasani Kurds speak the Kurmanji dialect of Kurdish and are Shia Muslims.
 Many Khorasani Kurds are bilingual in Khorasani Turkic, mainly due to intermarriages with Khorasani Turks.
 However, Persian is the lingua franca.

 There are about 696 Kurdish villages in the two Khorasan provinces.
-Many tribes are closely connected to the Turks.
+Many tribes are closely connected to the Khorasani Turks.

 History

 Deportations of Kurds from present-day Turkish Kurdistan and South Caucasus to Khorasan were initiated by Ismail I and continued under Tahmasp I in the early 16th century.
 A further 45,000 Kurdish families were deported from 1598 to 1601.
 In the following decades, five Kurdish domains were established in Khorasan by Abbas the Great stretching from Astarabad to Chenaran.
 During the reign of Nader Shah, Kurds from Ardalan and those already deported to Khorasan were settled in Gilan Province.

 The main reason behind the deportations was the desire to create a defense-line against Turkmen and Uzbek nomads from Central Asia.